vindarel/lisp-journey/content/about.md

 I have some experience with Lisp writting [Emacs Lisp packages](https://gitlab.com/emacs-stuff/), but I mostly write Python (and Javascript) at work and for my personal projects.
-I'm frustrated by its limitations and I see great potential in CL for web apps, so this will be the direction of my wanderings.
+I'm frustrated by its limitations and I see great potential in CL for web apps, specially with the [awesome update of Weblocks going on](https://github.com/40ants/weblocks/blob/reblocks/docs/source/quickstart.rst), so this will be the direction of my wanderings.

 ---